Global Employment Law In 2026: Three Trends Set To Define The Year Ahead

-The year 2026 is set to be a pivotal one for global employment law, with sweeping labour reforms, new EU-wide pay transparency obligations, and continued progress on AI regulation all driving significant change in the world of work.
-In this update, we explore the key developments expected to define the next 12 months.
+2026 is set to be a pivotal one for global employment law, with sweeping labour reforms, new EU-wide pay transparency obligations, and continued progress on AI regulation all driving significant change in the world of work.
+In this insight, as part of our regular horizon scanning series, we explore the key developments expected to define the next 12 months.

 Landmark labour reform